ranocha/Julia_User_Group_Mainz/README.md

 ## List of talks

+- 2025-01-23, TBD
+  - Please note that we have to meet in a different room: **04-220 in Staudingerweg 9**
 - 2025-01-09, Pascal Aellig, Leveraging the Julia infrastructure on GitHub for package development
 - 2024-12-12, Jacob Frasunkiewicz, Using AD to compute adjoints
 - 2024-11-28, Arpit Babbar, Using Julia and VS Code via SSH